Polymer/old-docs-site/articles/spa.md

 An auto-binding `<template>` allows us to use {%raw%}`{{}}`{%endraw%} bindings, [expressions](/docs/polymer/expressions.html), and [`on-*` declarative event handlers](/docs/polymer/polymer.html#declarative-event-mapping) inside the main page.

 You can greatly **reduce the amount of markup you write by generating it from a data model**.
-In our case, we can render all the menu items and pages with a pair of `<template repeat>`:
+In our case, all the menu items and pages can be rendered with a pair of `<template repeat>`:

 {%raw%}
     <core-menu valueattr="hash" selected="{{route}}">